Xihao Song

 Abstract:

 This study explores the prevalence of strictly dominated strategies in random games, highlighting two primary contributions: computational and economic.
 We establish that as the dimensions of a game increase, in a manner that is not too lopsided, the likelihood of the absence of a strictly dominated strategy approaches unity.
-This is particularly ev-ident in large square games where the row size is proportionate to the column size within a specific range.
-Consequently, the probability of a game being dominance solvable di-minishes to zero.
+This is particularly evident in large square games where the row size is proportionate to the column size within a specific range.
+Consequently, the probability of a game being dominance-solvable diminishes to zero.
 Moreover, we demonstrate the results are very nearly tight: deviations from it result in a non-zero probability of encountering a strictly dominated strategy.
-Our findings initially emphasize the significance of the parameters in the underlying probability distribution.
+Our findings initially emphasise the significance of the parameters in the underlying probability distribution.

 Abstract: